SpacelyProject/spacely-docs/README.md

 ## Contribute to the Spacely Project

 Spacely is an open-source project which benefits from community engagement.
-Submit an issue on any Spacely Project repo, or contact the developers for more information about collaborating.
+Submit an issue on any Spacely Project repo, or contact the developers at _SpacelyDevelopers [аt] fnal [dot] gov_ for more information about collaborating.

 ## Cite the Spacely Project

-If Spacely is useful in your research, please cite our publication: (TBA)
+If Spacely is useful in your research, please cite our publication:

+Quinn, A. (2024).
+An Open-Source Framework for Rapid Validation of Scientific ASICs. https://arxiv.org/abs/2406.15181